run-slicer/docs/src/content/docs/script/options.md

 ## Radio buttons

-For whenever you need to represent an enum-like value, there's always a radio button:
+For whenever you need to represent an enum-like value, there's always a radio button.

+_Radio button selection is not persisted by slicer and **will be RESET** on refresh._

 ```js
 const radio /*: RadioOption */ = {